ccniuj/optimistic-rollup-example-erc20/README.md

 ```

-Confirm if the deposit is succesful from Optimism (L2) console:
+Confirm if the deposit is succesful from Optimistic Ethereum (L2) console:

 ```bash
 $ npx hardhat console --network optimism